bcondict/Study_Lessons/trimestre-2/04-python_classes-objects/README.md

 ### Exercise 1

 1. Objective:
-   Create a base class `Animal` that receives the name of the dog and age.
+   Create a base class `Animal` that receives the name of the animal and age.

-   - `Name`: is the name of the dog, that's a public attribute
+   - `Name`: is the name of the animal, that's a public attribute
-   - `Age`: is the age of the dog, and is a public attribute Create a derived class `Dog` that receive the name of the dog, ace and the name of the owner.
+   - `Age`: is the age of the animal, and is a public attribute

+   Create a derived class `Dog` that receive the name of the dog, ace and the name of the owner.

    - `OwnerName`: is the name of the owner, and has to be a private attribute

 2. Exercise:
    Found on [`animals.py`](animals.py)